 The image shows that the Bash script has calculated the multiplication and addition utilizing for loop and let command and printed result on the terminal.

-In this example, I have a variable named num1.
+To multiply an assigned variable with a number, check this example.
+Here, I have a variable named num1.
 I will multiply 10 with this variable num1.
-To know more, follow the below script.
+To accomplish this, write the below script:

 #!/bin/bash